blackyistar/Haskell-Parser/README.md

 stack run -- filepath

-Here is an example of a file path for a gridlock game: examples\parsing\pass\3x3.gridlock
+Here is an example of a filepath for a gridlock game: examples\parsing\pass\3x3.gridlock